Information in English

 About the Nurse Practitioner in the Netherlands

 In the Netherlands, the first Nurse Practitioners (Verpleegkundig Specialisten) graduated in 2000.
-Currently, after a two year Master level study at a University of Applied Sciences, graduates receive a Master of Science degree.
+Currently, after a two or three year Master level study at a University of Applied Sciences, graduates receive a Master of Science degree.

 The primary aim of Nurse Practitioner education in the Netherlands was to provide quality nurses with the opportunity to develop their skills in patient care, as opposed to changing careers from patient care to management, nurse education and science.